d-kostov-dev/ng2-mdf-validation-messages/README.md

 This makes all the `ng2-mdf-validation-messages` components available for use in your app components.
 ## Basic Example

-You can also check the demo-app i the repository for more complete examples.
+You can also check the demo-app in the repository for more complete examples.

 #### Component
 ```TypeScript